DerDangla/backup-and-restore-RAVL/README.md

 -----------

 This is a simple backup and restore script that detects ghost files and restore it to original state.
-Update read me
+Update read me again

 # Pre-requisites